Alcatel signs IP deal and pledges higher margins

 Alcatel-Lucent said it had signed a deal with patent licensing specialist RPX Corp (RPXC.O) that would allow it to generate substantial new revenue from its portfolio of 29,000 patents on everything from fixed and mobile communications to semiconductors and consumer electronics.

-Under the deal, RPX will market Alcatel-Lucent's patents to its approximately 100 members, which include companies like Google and Intel.
+Under the deal, RPX will market Alcatel-Lucent's patents to its roughly 50 members, which include companies like Google and Intel.
 By next summer, RPX will present Alcatel-Lucent with the option to sign licensing deals with the individual companies.

 Alcatel-Lucent did not specify how much money it thought it could make from the deals, but Oddo Securities estimated that it could be 1 billion euros in 2012.